gautamkrishnar/github-pages-gallery/README.md

 ![travis](https://user-images.githubusercontent.com/8397274/48001817-a99ab100-e12f-11e8-915a-f7a787eb6b0b.png)

+#### Select gh-pages branch as the source for Github pages
 Now visit your forked repo on GitHub.
 Click on the settings tab.
 Scroll down to GitHub pages.
+Make sure that you have the **gh-pages** brach selected as the **Source** for the GitHub pages.

 Now you can see the URL of the site:
 ![url](https://user-images.githubusercontent.com/8397274/48008065-f639b880-e13e-11e8-9f8e-72d27ad7cc30.png)

 Rename the repo if you need something like `/gallery'.
 You can even set a custom domain to your site: https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/